Disbursed $713,400 in funds out of the $6 million available

 City of Austin’s list of Economic Injury Bridge Loans made, May 15, 2020 (1 page)

 Ken Martin has been covering local government and politics since 1981.
+In his last dozen years in a Marine Corps career Ken was a financial accounting officer.
 See more on Ken on the About page.

 Email [email protected]